What is your information need? Do you require a definition, a conceptual framework, research, an overview, an article?

 Step 1 My information Need: I have a research assignment for my Literature class - ‘The sea is History’ Discuss with specific reference to the concept of Adam in the early aesthetic of Derek Walcott.

 Step 2: What are the information resources available to me that I require to complete this paper?
-Basically books, journals or any other resource of which I am not yet aware, but I did hear my lecturer mention online theses and digital material.
+Basically print books (you can search either the library's catalogue or UWIlinC), or electronic books, electronic journals or any other resource of which I am not yet aware, but I did hear my lecturer mention online dissertation and theses.
 I believe that the library has an online thesis collection, which I will explore as well as digital material available through specific providers - which I will also explore.

 Step 3: Which database provider should I select?
 I am not sure.
-Given my uncertainty I will utilise the broadest search – a resource that allows me to search all the databases (That would be UWIlinC).
-If I am aware of what is provided by platforms I will explore specific databases (Databases A-Z).
+Given my uncertainty I will utilise the broadest search via a discovery tool – a resource that allows me to search all the databases.
+That would be UWIlinC, Ebsco Discovery Service (EDS) or other discovery services or federated search tools.
+These tools allow me to search both print and electronic journals, books, thesis and other material.
+If I am aware of what is provided by platforms I will explore specific databases (Databases A-Z or other listing of databases provided by my library).
 Now if I heard the lecturer mention a particular online journal I will explore 'e-journals'.

 Step 4: I now need to decide if I will Engage in a Keyword or Subject Search.
 I want the terms I enter to yield relevant results.
 This is usually where the challenge lies.